esphome/esphome-docs/esphomeyaml/components/sensor/custom.rst

     };

-Our code has slightly changed, as explained above we're now inheriting from ``PollingComponent`` instead of just ``Component``.
+Our code has slightly changed, as explained above we're now inheriting from :cpp:class:`PollingComponent` instead of just :cpp:class:`Component`.
 Additionally, we now have a new line: the constructor.
 You also don't really need to know much about constructors here, so to simplify let's just say this is where we "initialize" the custom sensor.

-In this constructor we're telling the compiler that we want ``PollingComponent`` to be instantiated with an *update interval* of 15s, or 15000 milliseconds (esphomelib uses milliseconds internally).
+In this constructor we're telling the compiler that we want :cpp:class:`PollingComponent` to be instantiated with an *update interval* of 15s, or 15000 milliseconds (esphomelib uses milliseconds internally).

 Let's also now make our sensor actually publish values in the ``update()`` method: